Tuwaiq-Cloud-Computing/Linux-Unit-Project/README.md

 If the previous steps were successful, the user will be asked to input the credit card information with the following specifications:
 - Card number must be 16 digits only
-- Epiration date must be in a specific format (MM/YY)
+- Expiration date must be in a specific format (MM/YY)
 - CVV must be only 3 digits only

 Based on the flight chosen, inputed details get appended to a specific txt file based on the selected destination.
 Limitations:
-- Each flight contains only five passengers; if the flight is full, it would not be shown in the list
+- Each flight contains only five passengers; if the flight is full, it will not be shown in the list
 -  If the user inputs a number of passengers that would increase the limit, it will reject it and ask the user to enter a different number
 -  - Example: if flight Paris contains 3 passengers and the user chooses to add 4 passengers, it will show an error message and ask the user to re-enter the total passenger numbers again